Restaurant CAM Overcharges: What Small Owners Miss on NNN Leases

 - Once the documents arrive, produce a formal reconciliation showing the overcharge

-- Send a demand letter requesting credit or refund — the tone can be collaborative or more formal depending on your relationship with the landlord
+- Send a dispute letter draft requesting credit or refund, the tone can be collaborative or more formal depending on your relationship with the landlord

-Run a free scan on your restaurant CAM charges — upload your lease and reconciliation for an automated analysis in under 60 seconds.
+Run a free audit on your restaurant CAM charges, upload your lease and reconciliation for an automated analysis in under fifteen minutes.

 Do restaurant tenants really have audit rights?